dashevo/dapi/README.md

 #### Installing dependencies

-DAPI is targeted to work with the LTS node.js.
-At the moment this is node 8.
+DAPI targets the latest LTS release of Node.js.
+Currently, this is Node v8.11.

 DAPI requires [Insight-API](https://github.com/dashevo/insight-api) and the latest version of [dashcore](https://github.com/dashevo/dash/tree/evo) with evolution features.